MrDemeanor/Mask-RCNN-WebApp/README.md

 # We will run this with an NGINX instance

+## Connect to server via ssh and forward your local machine's port 8000 to the server's port 8000

+ssh <username>@<server_ip> -L 8000:localhost:8000

 ## If you don't have NGINX on your server:
 ```bash
 sudo apt-get update